irebuf/dncs-lab/README.md

     - [ Host 2-c ](#h2c-h)
 <a name="Collaborators"></a>
 # Who-we-are
-- <Daniele Mattedi>, "Laurea in Ingegneria dell'Informazione e delle Comunicazioni", III year
+- Daniele Mattedi, "Laurea in Ingegneria dell'Informazione e delle Comunicazioni", III year
-- <Irene Buffa>, "Laurea in Ingegneria dell'Informazione e delle Comunicazioni", III year
+- Irene Buffa, "Laurea in Ingegneria dell'Informazione e delle Comunicazioni", III year
 <a name="Assignment"></a>
 # Assigment
 Based the `Vagrantfile` and the provisioning scripts available at: